 Religion does its best to convince us that just going through the motions of some ritual will make us clean or approved before GOD.
 In this case, they try to fool us into thinking that we are renewed or clean or forgiven just because we partake of their Communal service.
 The truth is all the other way.
 Yeshua always condemned such hypocrisy as vain and dead.
 Speaking specifically about Church Traditions He charged, "In vain do they worship Me, teaching for doctrines the commandments of men" (MATTHEW 15:9).

-Paul continues in his letter to the Corinthians.
+Paul continued in his letter to the Corinthians.

 Unworthily means that when they participated in these love feats, they were to do it in a worthy manner.
 It was to be done in a just, fair and balanced way.
 If not, then the participator would be guilty of the body or blood of the Lord.
 This is a sobering warning.
 Paul had already cautioned them, "when ye sin so against the brethren, and wound their weak conscience, ye sin against Christ" (8:12).
 Thus when they offended one another in their love feasts, they were offending the Lord.